Birkhoff Measures, Birkhoff Sums, and Discrepancies: The Trapezoid Theorem

--0.0in {\bf Proof.} In light of \eqref{defn:density} we need only verify that the number of inverse images $x$ of $S(\rho,q,x)=z$ equals the number of inverse images of $S(\rho',q,x)=z$.
-But in the proof of Proposition \ref{prop:nu=1}, note that in \eqref{eq:jth-branch} the value of the Birkhoff sum at the endpoints of the branches does not depend on $p$, only on $q$ and $d$, so the values at the left endpoints of the branches are equal (but permuted) for $S(\rho,q,x)$ and $S(\rho',q,x)$ and the same holds for the values at the right endpoints (though permuted differently).
+-0.0in {\bf Proof.} In light of Definition \eqref{def:density} we need only verify that the number of inverse images $x$ of $S(\rho,q,x)=z$ equals the number of inverse images of $S(\rho',q,x)=z$.
+But in the proof of Proposition \ref{prop:nu=1}, the collection of values of the Birkhoff sum at the endpoints of the branches in \eqref{eq:jth-branch} does not depend on $p$ (as long as it is coprime to $q$).
+The values at the left endpoints of the branches are permuted for $S(\rho,q,x)$ and $S(\rho',q,x)$ and the same holds for the values at the right endpoints (though permuted differently).
 This proves the proposition. \QED